We know it’s hard to make healthy food choices on a limited budget, and we know it’s hard to stay active.

 SNAP-Ed can help.

-Contact us to bring SNAP-Ed classes to your site!
 We work with community-based agencies and schools to provide education targeted for all age groups, children through seniors.
-SNAP-Ed classes aim to reduce hunger and prevent obesity, providing participants with practical information on nutrition, cooking, food safety and physical activity.
+SNAP-Ed classes aim to reduce hunger and prevent obesity, providing participants with practical information on nutrition, healthy cooking, food safety and physical activity.
 Please complete the information to the right, and a member of our SNAP-Ed team will be in touch shortly!

 SNAP-Ed is funded by the United States Department of Agriculture/Food and Nutrition Service (USDA/FNS) through the New Jersey Department of Human Services (DHS) in partnership with the New Jersey Department of Health (DOH).

 The material was funded by USDA’s Supplemental Nutrition Assistance Program – SNAP.
 This institution is an equal opportunity employer.